Anatol Josepho: Legacy

-Camp Josepho, a 110-acre property, which stretches from Mandeville Canyon to Will Rogers State Park, was given to the Boy Scouts of the Crescent Bay Council on July 7, 1941, by Anatol Josepho Sixty-five years later, Camp Josepho under the Western Los Angeles County Council (WLACC) continues to fulfill its mission of serving youth throughout Los Angeles, with a unique emphasis on filmmaking, shooting sports, and computer programming.
+Camp Josepho, a 110-acre property, which stretches from Mandeville Canyon to Will Rogers State Historic Park, was given to the Crescent Bay Council of the Boy Scouts of America on July 7, 1941, by Anatol Josepho.
+The inventor wanted to thank his adopted country and support his favorite charity, the Boy Scouts of America.
+Actor Leo Carrillo officiated the dedication ceremonies.
+The camp accommodated 400 campers.

+Camp Josepho under the Western Los Angeles County Council (WLACC) continued to fulfill its mission of serving youth throughout Los Angeles, with a unique emphasis on filmmaking, shooting sports, and computer programming until its destruction in the 2025 Palisades Fire.
+Scouting America announced that it intends to rebuild.

 Remnants of what once was Josepho's personal mansion can be found between the camp and Murphy Ranch.